Skip to content

 In a DevOps world, workloads (applications and services) running on a virtual machine or VM require a service account to authenticate to the vault and check out passwords in an Application-to-Application Password Management (AAPM) context.

 With the potential for many hundreds or thousands of applications and services, this increase in service accounts carries significant risk by increasing the attack surface for privilege abuse.
-To combat this, the Delinea vault can grant a machine its own identity, which can then be delegated to trusted local workloads.
+To combat this, Delinea can grant a machine its own identity, which can then be delegated to trusted local workloads.

-Thus, the only service account required is that of the machine itself, versus the hundreds or thousands if each workload were to require its own.
+Thus, the only service account required is that of the machine itself versus the hundreds or thousands if each workload were to require its own.

 More Resources: